 Throughput is one of the most misunderstood performance testing concepts new testers sometimes struggle with.
 So what is throughput?

-Also before starting a performance test it is common to have a throughput goal that the application needs to be able to handle a specific number of request per hr.
+Also before starting a performance test run, it is common to have a throughput goal that the application needs to be able to handle a specific number of requests per hr.

-Let's Imagine Throughput in the real world
+Let's Imagine Throughput in the Real World

 Let’s also say that it always takes the gas attendant just one minute to fill up any car, no matter how big it is or how low the car's gas tank is.

 So, if we were to fill out a performance report for Joe's gas station, it would show that Joe’s throughput is three cars per minute.

 This is Joe’s dilemma: no matter how many cars need gas, the maximum number that can be handled during a specific time frame will always be the same –three.
-This is our maximum throughput; it is a fixed upper bound constraint.

 As more vehicles enter the gas pump line they are required to wait, thus creating a queue.

 It is the same concept that applies if we are testing a web application.
 If a web app receives 50 requests per second, but can only handle 30 transactions per second, the other 20 requests end up waiting in a queue.

 But other tools like jMeter have similar meters.
 In a typical test scenario, as users begin ramping up and making requests, the throughput created will increase as well.

 If we wanted to find an environment’s throughput upper bound we would continue increasing the number of users.
 Eventually, after a certain amount of users are added, the throughput will start to even out, and may even drop.

 Below are the LoadRunner throughput chart results for a 25-user test that I recently ran.
 Notice that once all 25 concurrent users are logged in and doing work, the throughput stays fairly consistent.
 This is expected.

-All of the users log in and start working; once all users are logged in making request you would expect the throughput to flatline.
+All of the user's log in and start working; once all users are logged in making requests you would expect the throughput to flatline.

-By overlaying the throughput chart with a HP Diagnostics ‘J2EE – Transaction Time Spent in Element’ chart, we can see that bottleneck appears to be in the database layer:
+By overlaying the throughput chart with an HP Diagnostics ‘J2EE – Transaction Time Spent in Element’ chart, we can see that bottleneck appears to be in the database layer:

 To learn more about HP Diagnostics check out how I configured LoadRunner to be able to get these metrics in my video: HP Diagnostics – How to Install and Configure a Java Probe with LoadRunner

 What is Throughput Recap

 To recap: Throughput is a key concept for good performance testers to understand, and is one of the top metrics used to measure how well an application is performing.
-I've also written some other post on other concepts that a performance test engineer should know about:
+I've also written some other posts on other concepts that a performance test engineer should know about: